bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

 Let's discuss each of them.
-A page\'s speed is determined by its loading time and consists of three different metrics: Server response time, which is the time the server takes to respond and is also called time to first byte (TTFB); Transfer time, which is the time taken to download an
+A page&apos;s speed is determined by its loading time and consists of three different metrics: Server response time, which is the time the server takes to respond and is also called time to first byte (TTFB); Transfer time, which is the time taken to download an